Born-Digital Poetry

 Project Pilot

-The Born Digital Poetry Project aims to better understand how poetry is made in the digital era, how archives and libraries can ensure future discoverability and long-term preservation, and to create a collaborative community to explore the evolving intersection of technology and poetry.
+The Born-Digital Poetry Project aims to better understand how poetry is made in the digital era, how archives and libraries can ensure future discoverability and long-term preservation, and to create a collaborative community to explore the evolving intersection of technology and poetry.

 The project includes a pilot to further process the digital materials of renowned poet and translator, Professor Mary Jo Bang.